 Enquiry form could not be loaded

-We have designed our LLM in Mediation and Alternative Dispute Resolution Online to be a hands-on, practical course which will realistically simulate mediation and negotiation scenarios, allowing you to develop the skills required in practice.
+This is a hands-on, practical course which will realistically simulate mediation and negotiation scenarios, allowing you to develop the skills required in practice.
 Utilising the insights of our experienced professional tutors, you’ll have the chance to gain first-hand advice and support to fully understand the nuances and skills required to achieve favourable outcomes during dispute resolution.

 Please note that, due to Home Office regulations, students who require a Student Route visa to study with us are not permitted to study online and can only choose face-to-face taught modules.

 This document outlines the programme demands so you can assess your ability for the course.

 Download the Programme Demands ➔

 In addition to a general induction to the programme, there is a two-week induction covering the Key Principles of the English Legal System.
 This is compulsory for non-law students, but also open to students wanting a refresher in the fundamentals of the law of England and Wales.
 This would be useful for any student who has taken a considerable break from legal education.